Create peaceful, productive practice sessions with your child

 - You'll have instant access to the course & workbook

-10 Spots Available for the Course + 30 minute Call with Christine to Problem Solve your Specific Situation ($79 after March 13th)
+Limited Spots Available for the Course + 30 minute Strategy Call with Christine to Help Solve your Specific Situation

 About the Instructor

-Christine Goodner has the unique perspective of being a music student from the age of 3, a full time time music teacher, and parent to two daughters.
+Christine Goodner has been teaching music for over 18 years.
+She has the unique perspective of being a music student from the age of 3, a full time music teacher, and parent to two daughters who she practiced with when they were learning violin, cello, and flute.

-Christine runs her private studio Brookside Suzuki Strings in Hillsboro, OR.
+Christine runs a private studio Brookside Suzuki Strings in Hillsboro, OR.

-She is author of the book Beyond the Music Lesson: Habits of Successful Suzuki Families (which can be found on Amazon) and co-hosts the podcast Beyond the Music Lesson which can be found on Apple Podcasts.
-She writes helpful articles for music teachers and parents on her blog SuzukiTriangle.com.
+She is author of Beyond the Music Lesson: Habits of Successful Suzuki Families and co-hosts the podcast Beyond the Music Lesson which can be found on Apple Podcasts.
+She writes practical and insightful articles for music teachers and parents on her blog SuzukiTriangle.com.